Fixed price broadband deals

 At a glance: fixed price broadband

-In the following guide, we've looked at why broadband prices go up and which providers impose similar inflation-linked annual price rises.
+In the following guide, we've looked at why broadband prices go up and which providers impose annual price rises.

 Fixed price broadband deals

-Promises of no mid-contract price hikes are much less common than they used to be, with almost all broadband providers in the UK switching to Consumer Price Index (CPI) based annual price rises, with some even adopting the higher Retail Price Index (RPI) model instead.
+Promises of no mid-contract price hikes are much less common than they used to be, with almost all broadband providers in the UK having switched to annual price rises over the last few years.

-Yet, there are still four broadband providers who offer fixed price broadband packages.
+Yet, there are still broadband providers available who do offer fixed price broadband packages.
 Let's look at these exceptions to the rule, and see which providers pledge to keep customers' prices the same during their contracts.

 Fibrus

-They specifically advertise no min-contract price rises, and say prices won't go up during a customer's minimum term period.
+They specifically advertise no mid-contract price rises, and say prices won't go up during a customer's minimum term period.
+Contracts also run for 24 months.

 Here are some of Fibrus' broadband deals: